 - Sustainable Development

 Social Policy and Charity make up an important part of NOVATEK's activities.
-In 2017, the Company continued to pay close attention to projects aimed at supporting the culture, preserving and revitalizing national values and spiritual legacy of Russia, promoting and integrating the Russian art into the international cultural space, developing mass and high-performance sports.
-NOVATEK enters into agreements with regional governments across the Company's footprint and implements programs to improve living standards and preserve the distinctive cultural identity of the indigenous peoples of the Far North.
+In 2018, the Company continued to pay close attention to projects aimed at supporting the culture, preserving and revitalizing national values and spiritual legacy of Russia, promoting and integrating the Russian art into the international cultural space, and developing mass and high-performance sports.
+NOVATEK enters into agreements with regional governments across the Company's geographical footprint and implements programs to improve living standards and preserve the distinctive cultural identity of the indigenous peoples of the Far North.

 Cooperation with the regions

 Within the framework of agreements signed with various regions, the Company was investing in YNAO and KhMAO, the Leningrad, Murmansk, Chelyabinsk, Tyumen, and Kostroma Regions throughout 2018.
 The Company also financed the construction, repairs and upgrades of social infrastructure facilities, earmarked significant funds to implementing educational, cultural, children and youth programs and projects, and was supporting low-income families, people with disabilities, the elderly and veterans.

 NOVATEK is annually providing assistance to various regions by helping with settlement development, construction and renovation of accommodation, educational facilities and advancing local healthcare.

 The Company is directly involved in funding the construction of important social infrastructure facilities across the YNAO.